ksong21/ksong21/README.md

-### Hi there 👋
+### Hey. 👋

-I'm a software engineer with a broad range of skills in React, Node.js, SQL/NoSQL, UI/UX, and more.
+I'm a full stack software engineer with an emphasis on web.